primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 while our method takes an `Expression`, so first we will need to convert our property expression to the name of a property.

 Parsing expression trees to get property names is a common problem.
-There is no shortage code snippets out there showing how it can be down.
+There is no shortage code snippets out there showing how it can be done.
 Here is how I am going to approach it:

 ```csharp
 private Stack<string> GetPropertyPath<TProperty>(Expression<Func<T, TProperty>> pathExpression)